ibm-cloud-docs/codeengine/service-bind.md

 ### `VCAP_SERVICES` method
 {: #vcap-service}

 The `VCAP_SERVICES` environment variable contains information that you can use to interact with a service instance.
 This environment variable points to a JSON object that contains key value pairs.
 These key value pairs represent each type of service that is bound to your application.
-The `key` is the name of the service type, such as `cloud-object-storage`, and the `value` is an array of credentials for bound services of that type.
+The `key` is the name of the service type, such as `cloud-object-storage`, and the `value` is an array of credentials for bound service instances of that type.

 The following example illustrates a `VCAP_SERVICES` variable: